cogvis-lab/milak000.github.io/_members/lakhal.md

         Office 10 BA 00, CVSSP, University of Surrey, Guidlford, Surrey, GU27XH<br />
 ---
 ## Short Bio
 Mohamed Lakhal is a Research Fellow in Computer Vision and Deep Learning, where he works on Sign Language Production.
 In particular, he works on generative models for Photo-Realistic Sign Language Video Generation.
-He holds a PhD in computer science from Queen Mary University of London, where he explored pose-guided human image synthesis in a multi-view setting.
+He holds a PhD in computer science from Queen Mary University of London, where he explored pose-guided human image synthesis in multi-view settings.